zalmoxes-laran/3D-survey-collection-doc/docs/TSM_documentation.rst

    Texture Smart Mapping panel

-The **Texture Smart Mapping** (TSM) panel (:numref:`Fig. %s <TSM_FIG>`) is a sub-panel within the *Quick Utils* section.
+The **Texture Smart Mapping** (TSM) panel (:numref:`Fig. %s <TSM_FIG>`) is a dedicated root-level panel in the *3DSC* sidebar.
 It provides an efficient workflow for applying texture projections to 3D meshes using a standardized cubic projection system with 6 oriented planes.

 This tool is particularly useful for: